Kevin-wa-weru/dog_app/README.md

 Get image list by breed and subbreed is in Tab four.
 First select the breed, then the subbreed and the image list appears.

 The code architecture has a feature folder where each on of the four features has been addressed.

+Unit tests are in test folder.
+They require an active internet connection to run